Stereoscopic Player Localization

 3. Property number: Specifies the property of the control which should

 be changed.
 The property number is usually zero.
-Properties starting from 100 are used to specify list items.
+Properties starting from 100 are

 4. Data type: 0 = String, 1 = Integer